 Not using your credit card doesn’t hurt your score.
 However, your issuer may eventually close the account due to inactivity, and that could affect your score by lowering your overall available credit.
 For this reason, it’s important to not sign up for accounts you don’t really need.

-But seriously, keeping the card shouldn’t hurt anything, with one possible exception I can think of.
+At the moment you decide to open a credit card, you should have some plans.
+Keeping a credit card shouldn’t hurt anything, with one possible exception I can think of.
 Closing the account shouldn’t have any effect other than to restore your credit file to its pre-issue state minus the temporary impact of a hard inquiry.
-Let’s discuss these.

-I am a little curious as to why you were shopping at a jeweler in the first place and why you think you won’t be doing this again.
+For example, if you are shopping at a jewelry store and open a credit card to take advantage of a sale in the store, you might think you won’t be using the card again.
 If it was a goodbye gift for a friend, you’re right – you may never go back.
 But if it was for a person still in your life, who knows if you’ll be back for a second installment?
 In that case, having a card may get you a better price on a future promotion or sale.

-If the account is closed due to nonuse in two years, you will need to consider the loss of the additional credit you were given when the account was opened.
+Yes, a card issuer may close your account if it’s been inactive for a long period of time.
+If the account is closed due to nonuse, you will need to consider the loss of the additional credit you were given when the account was opened.
 When the account closes, you will lose that available credit and your utilization points may suffer.

-Credit utilization – or how much of your available credit you have accessed – makes up 30 percent of your FICO score, second only to payment history at 35 percent.
-These two factors make up the lion’s share of your score and they are the only two factors that are 100 percent in your control at all times.
+Credit utilization – or how much of your available credit you have accessed – makes up 30% of your FICO score, second only to payment history at 35%.
+These two factors make up the lion’s share of your score and they are the only two factors that are 100% in your control at all times.
 I would have said new inquiries are also always in your control, but your situation seems to say otherwise.

-The rest of your score is made up of credit history, or how long you have had your oldest account, at 15 percent; credit mix, or the types of accounts you have, at 10 percent; new credit also counts for 10 percent.
+The rest of your score is made up of credit history, or how long you have had your oldest account, at 15%; credit mix, or the types of accounts you have, at 10%; new credit also counts for 10%.
 Your accounts can only be as old as they are, so there’s not much you can do about that.
 Credit mix is also sometimes hard to manage since it means you must have some type of account besides just credit cards (think installment type loans like a mortgage or an auto loan).